Observance of Christmas by country: Bosnia and Herzegovina, Croatia and Slovenia

 Many families will go to a midnight mass on Christmas Eve and often another on Christmas Day.
 It is common for Christmas presents to be placed under the tree, to suggest that the Angel or the Baby Jesus (Mali Isus) leaves them there while others are attending midnight mass.
 Presents are opened after the mass.
 Christmas is a day of celebrating with family; a large feast is prepared and traditional foods such as stuffed cabbage, turkey, pot roast, pita and smoked meat are served, along with various desserts such as fritule, potica (especially in Slovenia), strudel, and cookies.

 Slovenes are also visited by another one of their trije dobri možje ('three good men'), who bring presents in December: Saint Nicholas, Santa Claus and Dedek Mraz ('Grandfather Frost').
-Families mostly celebrate New Year's Eve at home with extended family members, friends, and sometimes neighbours.
-Women prepare cabbage sarma, which they will eat on January 1 to symbolize good fortune, and steak tartare, which they eat on New Year's Eve on toast with butter.
+Families mostly celebrate New Year's Eve at home with extended family members, friends, and sometimes neighbors.
+Women prepare cabbage sarma, which they will eat on 1 January to symbolize good fortune, and steak tartare, which they eat on New Year's Eve on toast with butter.
 At midnight, people go outdoors to watch fireworks, while Dedek Mraz leaves presents under the tree.
-Epiphany on January 6 marks the end of the Christmas season.
+Epiphany on 6 January marks the end of the Christmas season.

 Bulgaria

-In Bulgaria, Christmas (Коледа, Koleda or more formally Рождество Христово, Rozhdestvo Hristovo, 'Nativity of Jesus') is celebrated on December 25 and is preceded by Christmas Eve (Бъдни вечер, Badni vecher).
+In Bulgaria, Christmas (Коледа, Koleda or more formally Рождество Христово, Rozhdestvo Hristovo, 'Nativity of Jesus') is celebrated on 25 December and is preceded by Christmas Eve (Бъдни вечер, Badni vecher).
 Traditionally, Christmas Eve would be the climax of the Nativity Fast, and thus only an odd number of lenten dishes are presented on that evening.
 The table is usually not cleared after the dinner and until the next morning, to leave some food for the holy spirits – a custom which probably comes from pagan pre-Christian times.
 On that day, a Bulgarian budnik is set alight.
 On Christmas, however, meat dishes are already allowed and are typically served.

-Among the Bulgarian Christmas traditions is koleduvane, which involves boy carolers (коледари, koledari) visiting the neighbouring houses starting at midnight on Christmas Eve, wishing health, wealth and happiness.
+Among the Bulgarian Christmas traditions is koleduvane, which involves boy carolers (коледари, koledari) visiting the neighboring houses starting at midnight on Christmas Eve, wishing health, wealth and happiness.
 Another custom is the baking of a traditional round loaf (пита, pita).
 The pita is broken into pieces by the head of the family and a piece is given to each family member, a valuable possession, and a piece for God.
 A coin is hidden inside the pita and whoever gets the coin will have luck, health, and prosperity in the coming year.

 As in other countries, a Christmas tree is typically set up and the entire house is decorated.
 The local name of Santa Claus is Dyado Koleda (Дядо Коледа, 'Grandfather Christmas'), with Dyado Mraz (Дядо Мраз, 'Grandfather Frost') being a similar Russian-imported character lacking the Christian connotations and thus popular during the Communist rule.
 However, it has been largely forgotten after 1989, when Dyado Koleda again returned as the more popular figure.